What Does a Lawn Care Service Do?

 Many of the general public do not know what a lawn care service actually does.
-Keeping a fine lawn may be seen as quite an old school thing to do, but lawn care businesses are largely very young and growing.
-Over the last century agriculture products and methods have been forced to improve to keep up with a growing population, these advancements have passed down to turf care.
+Lawn care businesses are largely very young and growing as the public become increasingly aware of the cost effective results from professionals.
+Over the last century agriculture products and methods have been forced to improve to keep up with a growing population and these advancements have passed down to turf care.

 'But I do it myself...'
 Fertilisers - DIY v Professional